When geologist Carolyn Driedger talks about Mount Rainier, she feels like she’s trash-talking.

 “You can envision that there would be blocks half the size of the visitor’s center here at Paradise or the size of Volkswagens and fine grain material being blasted into the atmosphere and then falling back on the snow’s surface,” Driedger says.

 It would be hot, and it would melt the ice and snow.
 And tumble over cliffs.

-“When the lava flows encounter those very steep slopes, and make avalanches of hot rocks and gas, that is hurtling down mountain maybe 100 miles per hour or so,” Driedger says.
+“The lava flows encounter those very steep slopes and make avalanches of hot rocks and gas that are hurtling down the mountain maybe 100 miles per hour or so,” Driedger says.

 The lava would stop flowing near the boundaries of the national park.

 But the water it would melt would create a much bigger hazard: A flash flood that would look like concrete and chew up everything in its path.

 It would pull down trees.
 Giant boulders would bounce on its surface, cracking as they collide with each other.

 And it would sound like “a rocket launching.
 Or maybe a train barreling down a track where no railroad tracks exist.”

 We follow the path of a historic lahar down the mountain, to a river bottom far below.

 “We should be able to find a trail down here somewhere,” Driedger says.